West Adelaide Football Club: SAFA Admission and Introduction of Electoral Football

-Golden era (1908 - 1913)
+Golden era (1908–1913)

 Prior to the 1908 season, West Adelaide never finished higher than fifth on the premiership ladder.
 In 1908 former Hotham 1887-1888 Captain, South Adelaide and North Adelaide champion "Dinny" Reedman became West's Coach.
-West Adelaide not only became SANFL premiers for the first time defeating Norwood in the Grand Final at the Adelaide Oval but they also became Champions of Australia when they defeated powerful Victorian Football League team Carlton by five goals at the Adelaide Oval.
-James "Sorry" Tierney was the club's first ever winner of the Magarey Medal in 1908.
+West Adelaide not only became SANFL premiers for the first time defeating Norwood in the grand final at the Adelaide Oval but they also became Champions of Australia when they defeated powerful Victorian Football League team Carlton by five goals at the Adelaide Oval.

+Jos Dailey captained the Premiership and Champions of Australia team in 1908 and went on to captain the Bloods to 3 more Premierships and James "Sorry" Tierney was the club's first ever winner of the Magarey Medal in 1908.

-West Adelaide repeated as SANFL premiers in 1909 after defeating Port Adelaide by a goal in the Grand Final while "Dick" Head won the club's second Magarey Medal.
-The club slumped in 1910 to finish in fifth place before repeating their 1908 double success by winning the 1911 SANFL Premiership defeating Port Adelaide in the Grand Final and Essendon to win the Championship of Australia.
+West Adelaide repeated as SAFL premiers in 1909 after defeating Port Adelaide by a goal in the grand final while "Dick" Head won the club's second Magarey Medal.
+The club slumped in 1910 to finish in fifth place before repeating their 1908 double success by winning the 1911 SANFL Premiership defeating Port Adelaide in the grand final and Essendon to win the Championship of Australia.

+The heartland and spiritual home of the West Adelaide Football Club was the West End of Adelaide.
+In 1911 after winning the SAFL premiership and beating Essendon to become Champions of Australia, the manager of the West End Brewery, which was located on Hindley Street, chose to adopt the black and red colours of the West Adelaide as those of the brewery and the nickname ‘The Bottletops’ soon followed for the Football Club.

-The club won its fourth premiership in five years in 1912 after again defeating Port Adelaide in the grand final before finishing their Golden Era with a third placing in 1913.
+The club won its fourth SAFL premiership in five years in 1912 after again defeating Port Adelaide in the grand final before finishing their Golden Era with a third placing in 1913.